William H. Welch: Early life

 He was born on April 8, 1850, to William Wickham Welch and Emeline Collin Welch in Norfolk, Connecticut.
 He had a long family history of physicians and surgeons, starting with his grandfather Benjamin Welch.
 Benjamin was also on the medical forefront of his time, establishing his county's medical association.
 William H. Welch was educated at Norfolk Academy and the Winchester Institute, a boarding school.
 His father and a grandfather and four of his uncles were all physicians.
 William Henry entered Yale University in 1866, where he studied Greek and classics.
 Initially, Welch was not interested in becoming a physician; his primary ambition was to teach the Greek language.
-He received an AB degree in 1870.
+He received an Bachelor's of Arts degree in 1870.
 As an undergraduate, he joined the Skull and Bones fraternity.

 Welch remained a lifelong bachelor.
 He was the uncle of Senator Frederic C. Walcott.

 Early career

 After a short period of teaching high-school students in Norwich, New York, Welch went to study medicine at the Columbia University College of Physicians and Surgeons, in Manhattan.
 In 1875, he received his MD.
-From 1876 to 1877, he studied at several German laboratories to work with, among others, Julius Cohnheim and Rudolf Virchow.
+From 1876 to 1877, he studied at several German laboratories to work with, among others, Julius Cohnheim.
 This experience abroad prompted Welch to model his plans for a new medical institute on the Institute of the History of Medicine at the University of Leipzig.
 He returned to America in 1877 and opened a laboratory at Bellevue Medical College (now a part of New York University Medical School).